The Native Plant Collection, Caroline Black Garden and natural areas are open.

 For the College's academic program, especially botany, biological sciences, and environmental studies, the Arboretum is a living laboratory just a few steps from the classrooms and residence halls.
 Generations of faculty and students have used the forests, meadows and wetlands for teaching and research.

 The Arboretum consists of over 750 acres of Plant Collections including the Native Plant Collection, the Caroline Black Garden, Campus Landscape and Greenhouse and Natural Areas including Mamacoke Island and Bolleswood.
-All areas are open to the public every day from dawn to dusk.
+All areas are open to the public every day from sunrise to sunset.
 All trails are suitable for hiking or casual strolling; limited areas are available for running.

-Visitors are welcome to join one of the Arboretum's knowledgeable docents for a free guided tour the first and second Sunday of each month May through November.
+Visitors are welcome to join one of the Arboretum's knowledgeable docents for a free guided tour the first and second Sunday of each month May through October.
 The first Sunday will be a tour of the Native Plant Collection and the second Sunday will be the Caroline Black Garden.
 Tours start at 10 a.m. and are generally 1 to 1.5 hours long.
-Masks and advance registration are required, please email firstname.lastname@example.org to confirm your spot.
+Advance registration are required, please email firstname.lastname@example.org by 12 noon the Friday before the tour to confirm your spot.

 Native Plant Collection tours meet at approximately 830 Williams Street, New London.
 Plenty of parking is available on Williams Street.